-STRONG LEVEL OF CARE FOR HERITAGE OF TRAINS AND TRAMS
+VOLUNTEER ENTHUSIASTS' STRONG CARE FOR HERITAGE OF TRAINS AND TRAMS OF ALL SIZES

 Peterborough’s Steamtown Heritage Rail Centre keeps alive the memory of the town’s was once major trains activity where more than 100 steam locomotives passed through each day on their way to all parts of Australia.
 At nearby Quorn, the Pichi Richi Railway Preservation Society of volunteers presents living railway history with its railway journeys through Pichi Richi Pass.
 Terowie is a ghost-town memorial to when it was a huge hub for trans-shipping goods from broad to narrow gauge